horizon-research/hvs_vr_encoding/Readme.md

 python3 scripts/pipeline_on_gpu_fpga/per_frame_loop.py --in_images_folder ./decoded_images --out_images_folder ./corrected_opt_images --display --display_port 0 --foveated # change the display port the display representing ZCU104
 ```

-After running the above code, you should see a Pygame window and a GUI like GPU demo. (turn-off compression on the right eye is not supported here)
+After running the above code, you should see a Pygame window and a GUI like GPU demo.

 See [<top_folder>/scripts/args.py](scripts/args.py) for all supported args. (--save_img is not supported here)